Mcrich23/SwiftUIMap/README.md

 ## Usage

-Note: To use SwiftUIMap, you need to import MapKit
+Note: To use a map from SwiftUIMap, you need to import MapKit

 ### **ExistingAnnotationMap**